Cellectis: CAR-T cancer treatment

-Cellectis is developing “off-the-shelf” CAR T-cell treatments meant to work for any person who has certain types of blood cancer.
+Cellectis has developed CAR T-cell treatments for blood cancer.
 Most CAR-T therapies under development as of 2017 involved taking T-cells from the person with cancer and applying gene therapy to those cells to activate them to attack the person's cancer; an autologous cell therapy approach.
 Cellectis' approach starts with T-cells taken from healthy donors (allogeneic or allograft) and modifying these base cells with gene editing to disable the gene that causes donor immune cells to attack their host (preventing graft vs host disease).
 The base cells can then be modified the same way other CAR-T therapeutics are.

-UCART123 is in phase 1 trials for blastic plasmacytoid dendritic cell neoplasm (BPDCN) and acute myeloid leukaemia (AML).
+In 2017, UCART123 was in phase 1 trials for blastic plasmacytoid dendritic cell neoplasm (BPDCN) and acute myeloid leukaemia (AML).
 In early September 2017, the FDA suspended Cellectis’ Phase I trials of UCART123 in the wake of the death of a BPDCN patient from cytokine release syndrome (CRS).
 The FDA hold was lifted in November 2017 after reducing the dosage and with additional conditions.
 Cellectis also has a phase 1 trial for UCART22 in B-cell acute lymphoblastic leukemia (B-ALL) and received an IND approval from the FDA on their UCARTCS1 product candidate in multiple myeloma.

-Manufacturing

-To manufacture its product candidates, Cellectis recently started building two manufacturing facilities - one in Paris, France, and one in Raleigh, North Carolina.